maoosi/spritz.js/README.md

 ### .destroy()

 Completely destroy the sprite element and behaviors.
-Restore the intial state.
+Restore the initial state.

 ```javascript
 sprite.destroy()